PEOPLE-INSIDE/people-inside/README.md

 - At meal time, there are too many people in the restaurant.
 So we have to wait in a restaurant.
 We want to check the number of indoor people in advance.

 ### Why did you use ultrasonic sensors?
+- It is inexpensive so we can make system at low cost.
-- It is cheap and it is unaffected by the surroundings.
+- It is not affected by various environmental factors.

 ### Basic Principle& System Architecture
 - If the A sensor detects a person first, it means IN.
 And the reverse, it means OUT.